 Who knows what Pharisees were?
 Pharisees were religious men who liked to obey lots of rules.
-They obeyed all the rules in the Old Testament Law.
-Not only that, they obeyed all the rules that other religious people made up.
+They tried to obey all the rules in the Old Testament Law.
+Not only that, they obeyed other rules that other religious people made up.
 Pharisees talked so much about obeying rules that they forgot to think about God.
-They thought all the rules were more important than God.
-They thought rules were more important than people too.
+It seemed that they thought all the rules were more important than God.
+Although following God’s rules are important, they forgot that people were more important than rules.
 They did not like anyone who did not obey rules just like them.

 Jesus met a Pharisee named Simon.
 Simon invited Jesus to his house to eat.
 When Jesus arrived at Simon’s house Simon did not give him a kiss.
 Simon did not give Jesus water to wash his feet with.
 Simon did not offer Jesus perfumed oil to put on his head.
 Jesus reclined on the cushion anyway.
 Other very important guests were eating with Simon also.